 on $X\setminus \Sigma$.
 In the semistable case, we have

 \end{theorem}

 To establish the Donaldson-Uhlenbeck-Yau theorem in our context, what remains open is the admissibility of $H_\infty$.
-The primary obstacle is proving a uniform estimate of $\theta_{X_\reg}$, a necessary step that is currently not attainable (cf. the smooth case in \cite[Section 3]{LZZ}). \begin{question} For $t_0>0$, whether $\|\theta_{X_\reg}\|_{H(t),\w} (t>t_0)$ are uniformly bounded along the Hermitian-Yang-Mill flow $H(t)$? \end{question}
+The primary obstacle is proving a uniform estimate of $\theta_{X_\reg}$, a necessary step that is currently not attainable (cf. the smooth case in \cite[Section 3]{LZZ}). \begin{question} For $t_0>0$, is $\|\theta_{X_\reg}\|_{H(t),\w}$ uniformly bounded for $t>t_0$ along the Hermitian-Yang-Mills flow $H(t)$? \end{question}